Site menu

 Youth Registration Promotion

-The National Register of Electors (the Register) is the permanent database of Canadians aged 18 and older who are qualified to vote in federal elections and referendums.
+The National Register of Electors is the database of Canadians aged 18 and older who are eligible to vote in federal elections and referendums.

-As part of Elections Canada's regular efforts to keep the lists of electors up-to-date, we inform potential new electors of how they can make sure they are registered to vote in federal elections.
+As part of Elections Canada's regular efforts to keep the register up to date, we inform potential new electors of how they can make sure they are registered to vote in federal elections.

-An up-to-date registration will also make the voting process easier for electors, as they won't need to register when they go to vote.
+Updating their registration will make the voting process easier for electors, as they won't need to register when they go to vote.

-Your support is key to achieving our communication and registration objectives, especially among young people.
+We need your help to achieve our communication and registration objectives, especially with young people.
 Sharing information about registration with your networks will help to raise awareness among youth.

 To the top ↑